Careers360 Logo

 NCERT Solutions for Class 12 Maths Chapter 8 Application of integrals

-Imagine you have a curved shape like the edge of a hill or a wave, and you want to find out how much space it takes up between the curve and the ground (x-axis).
-That space under the curve is called the area, and to calculate this area, we use integration.
+Imagine you have a curved shape, like the edge of a hill or a wave, and you want to find out how much space it occupies between the curve and the ground (x-axis).
+That space under the curve is called the area, and we calculate it using integration.
 Integrals are the functions that satisfy a given differential equation for finding the area of a curvy region y = f (x), the x-axis, and the lines x = a and x = b (b>a).
 Therefore, finding the integral of a function with respect to x means finding the area above the x-axis from the curve.
 The integral is also called an anti-derivative, as it is the reverse process of differentiation.
-The main objective of these NCERT Solutions for class 12, the application of integrals, is to provide students with a clear understanding of how integration is used to calculate areas bounded by curves and to strengthen their problem-solving skills in real-life applications.
+The main objective of these NCERT Solutions for Class 12, the application of integrals, is to provide students with a clear understanding of how integration is used to calculate areas bounded by curves and to strengthen their problem-solving skills in real-life applications.

 This Story also Contains

-1. Application Of Integrals Class 12 Maths Chapter 8 - PDF Free Download
+1. NCERT Solutions for Class 12 Maths Chapter 8 Application of Integrals: Free PDF Download

-6. NCERT solutions for class 12 maths - Chapter-wise
+8. NCERT Solutions for Class 12 Maths - Chapter-wise

 NCERT Solutions for Class 12 Maths Chapter 8 Application of integrals